vipally/localpackage/localroot/src/readme.md

 	LocalRoot is a <root> directory that contains such patten of sub-tree "<root>/src/vendor/" up from current path.
 	A LocalRoot has the same tree structure with GoPath and GoRoot.

-	Actually, a LocalRoot is a private GoPath that is accessible by sub-packages only.
+	Actually, a LocalRoot is a private GoPath that is accessible to sub-packages only.

 	This is the minimal state of a valid LocalRoot:
 		LocalRoot